 This breed is certainly very loving and loyal, and they have an overwhelming desire to please their owners whenever possible.

 They also have less of a stubborn streak when compared to other intelligent breeds, so that is a very real bonus.

 At the same time, they are protective of their family and will be wary of strangers while alerting you to something new.

 They can be sociable with other dogs and people, but this is something that does need to be included in their training as early as possible.

 They are a breed that enjoys playing, and they love making their owner happy.
-They will enjoy obedience training and have the ability to concentrate for some considerable period of time.
+They will enjoy obedience training and have the ability to concentrate for some considerable time.

 The Aussie-Flat is generally a very bubbly type of dog that is full of life.
 They have a natural energy around them that cannot be underestimated either.

-Overall, this breed is an absolute pleasure to own simply because their personality and temperament is perfect in every sense.
+Overall, this breed is an absolute pleasure to own simply because their personality and temperament are perfect in every sense.